nikitacs16/Holl-E/README.md

-# Data and Code for Towards Exploiting Background Knowledge for Building Conversation Systems
+# Data and Code for Towards Exploiting Background Knowledge for Building Conversation Systems (EMNLP 2018)
 Arxiv version of the paper and attractive page for dataset with leaderboard and datastats coming soon.
 We refer to the dataset released with the paper as Holl-E
 ## Data